 Certain infections can spread from person to person.
-This is why your friend or family member may be put in a special room.
+This is why your friend or family member may be put in a special room while in the hospital.
 Restrictions may be placed on who can go in and out of that room and what protection must be worn.
 Read this sheet to better understand why this is done.

 How Infection Spreads

 Infection is caused by germs.
 An infected person carries germs that he or she can give to others.
 Even a person who doesn’t feel sick can still carry and spread germs.
-Some germs can travel from person to person through the air.
-Some germs can travel on drops when a person coughs or talks.
-And many germs can travel on hands or other things that are touched.
+Germs can cause infection by traveling through the air or through direct contact.

 How You Can Become Infected